 Reedfish Sexual Dimorphism

-The males of Erpetoichthys calabaricus have 12-14 fin rays, females have 9.
+The males of Erpetoichthys calabaricus have 12-14 fin rays, and females have 9.

-The curious appearance, healthy hunger and hardiness make the Reedfish a species that is easy to care for and for a very long period of time.
-In general, they are calm, who swim quite a lot and are just as often hidden.
+The curious appearance, healthy hunger, and hardiness make the Reedfish a species that is easy to care for and for a very long period of time.
+They are calm, swim quite a lot, and are just as often hidden.
 They are territorial but never bother other fish.
 However, smaller, especially more elongated, fish run a high risk of being swallowed.
 The Reedfish’s eyesight is poor.
-The prey is slowly stalked by a combination of chance and sense of smell and swallowed from close by.
+The prey is slowly stalked by a combination of chance and sense of smell and swallowed up close.
 There are also never chases on the prey.
 However, if necessary, they can quickly propel themselves forward.
 They are a social species that feel more comfortable in a group.

-They need an aquarium with open spaces combined with a lot of shelter in the form of plants, rocks or wood.
+An aquarium with open spaces combined with a lot of shelter in the form of plants, rocks or wood.
 Slightly dimmed light makes them feel more at ease and more active.
 They are powerful, muscular fish that like to hide and forage in the vegetation, so it is advisable to secure plants well.
-Caves, where they can hide, contribute to their well-being.
-The height of the waterline is not important, but the bottom surface is.
+Caves in which they can hide contribute to their well-being.
+The height of the waterline is not important, the bottom surface is.

-Younger Erpetoichthys calabaricus can be kept in a smaller aquarium from 80 centimetres.
+Younger Erpetoichthys calabaricus can be kept in a smaller aquarium from 80 centimeters.
 However, they grow quickly, after which a larger tank is of course necessary.
-Think of an aquarium with a minimum length of about 160 centimetres.
+Think of an aquarium with a minimum length of about 160 centimeters.

 Cover the aquarium tightly and check that there are no cracks or openings in the hood: they are true escape artists.
-With sufficient strength in the body, they are able to push up cover plates and hoods.
+With sufficient strength in the body, they are able to push cover plates and light hoods upwards.
 Furthermore, make sure they have the ability to draw air from the surface.